bob-dpi/pccore/docs/protocol.md

 ## Architecture
 The diagram below gives a glimpse into the internal architecture of the pccore FPGA logic.
-There is an address and data bus and logic to covert the host packets into bus reads and writes.
-One peripheral, peripheral #0, always has a list of the peripherals in the FPGA image.
-Peripherals #0 also has any I/O specific to the FPGA board.
-Common FPGA board I/O include buttons, switches, LEDs, and seven segment displays.
+There is an address and data bus and logic to convert the host packets into bus reads and writes.
+The peripheral in slot #0 always has a list of the peripherals in the FPGA image.
+Slot #0 also has any I/O specific to the FPGA board.
+Common FPGA board I/O includes buttons, switches, LEDs, and seven segment displays.

 ![](arch5.svg)

-Packets to and from the host are SLIP encoded and have a and 16 bit CRC checksum.
-The diagram shows the FPGA packet processing.
-Note that inputs to one module is assigned to the name of the previous output.
+Packets to and from the host are SLIP encoded and have a 16 bit CRC checksum.
+This diagram shows the FPGA packet processing.
+Note that inputs to one module are assigned to the name of the previous output.
 This assignment is done in the "protomain" file.

 ![](pc_interconnect.svg)

 There are two types of host interface.
-One is simle serial Tx/Rx with 8 data bits, one stop bit, and one start bit.
+One is simple serial Tx/Rx with 8 data bits, one stop bit, and one start bit.
 Currently supported bit rates are 115200, 230400, and 460800.
-It is fairly easy to add other or different bit rates.
+It is fairly easy to add more or different bit rates.

 The second type of host interface is FTDI parallel.
 The host sees what looks like a serial port but the FPGA sees a bidirectional 8